vedavyasmamidi3-lab/Recipe-App/README.md

-# Recipe-App
-"A recipe finder web application using JavaScript and API integration"
 # Recipe Finder App

 A web application that allows users to search for different recipes and view details such as ingredients, images, and cooking instructions.